 From April 2014, James's contribution rate is 5.8%.
 He will now pay contributions on his actual pay which includes non-contractual overtime (£21,000).
 This also means the pay used to work out his pension is higher.

 John is a full-time senior administration officer

 Hours of work 37 hours per week (full-time)

 Full time equivalent Pensionable Pay £47,000

 Actual Pensionable Pay £47,000

-Contribution rate before April 2014 7.2%

-Contribution rate from April 2014 8.5%
+Contribution rate from April 2015 8.5%